![]() |

 The Mopra antenna is situated about 20 km west of the town of Coonabarabran, which is nearly 500 km north-west of Sydney.
 It is on the eastern edge of the Warrumbungle National Park, and about 4 km due east of the Siding Spring Observatory.
 It was called the Mopra antenna after Mopra Rock (elevation > 1000 m) which is about 2 km south-west of the telescope and can be seen as you approach from Coonabarabran.

-The Mopra site consists of the antenna and a control building, which also contains the on-site accommodation.
+The Mopra site consists of the antenna and a control building, though the latter was badly damaged in the 2013 bushfire.
 More information is available in the Visitor's Guide.

-All requests to visit the Mopra Antenna should be emailed to ATCA and Mopra site manager Brett Hiscock (Brett.Hiscock @csiro.au).
+All requests to visit the Mopra Antenna should be emailed to the ATCA and Mopra site manager Brett Hiscock (Brett.Hiscock [at] csiro.au).